Frequently Asked Questions

 Is the LA College Promise student contract customizable by campus?
 Yes.
 The contract will have some universal elements but each campus will be able to customize the content for their specific program components.
 The contract will be sent to students using the PeopleSoft student information system and students will accept the terms of the contract electronically.

 Will the district provide marketing materials to the colleges?
 Yes.
 The district will provide generic marketing materials to the colleges.
 The colleges are also welcome to create their own marketing materials that specify their unique program elements.
-Colleges can brand their LA College Promise program with their own name, but all marketing materials must reference the Los Angeles College Promise in some way (including incorporating the LACP logo).
+Colleges can brand their CA/LA College Promise program with their own name, but all marketing materials must reference the Los Angeles College Promise in some way (including incorporating the LACP logo).

 Does the Promise cover fees for books and other required class expenses like instructional fees?
 Currently, the Promise does not cover these expenses.